On this page

 Cultivation (also donor cultivation) means, for the purpose of this policy, the act of approaching prospective donors via university approved mechanisms, to build relationships with a view to requesting funding or support for the university.

-Donation means a voluntary transfer of money or property to the university by way of benefaction where no material benefit is received by the donor from UTS in return.
+Donation means a voluntary transfer of money or property to UTS by way of benefaction where no material benefit is received by the donor from UTS in return.
 Donation includes the terms ‘gift, grant, bequest, devise’ as used in section 18(1)(a) of the University of Technology Sydney Act 1989 (NSW) and for a fundraising project or pledge (whether or not completed).

 Donor means any individual or organisation that makes, has made or wishes to make a donation to UTS.